vubiostat/accre_tutorial/README.md

 conditions led to that failure.
 These scripts should also require no modification running locally or on ACCRE.

-This github repository is configured as a template.
-This means that when one forks it comes over as a single commit.
-Feel free to fork this project to start simulation work on ACCRE.

 ## Walkthrough Example

 ### Required Training